Wolf Messing: Death

-Messing died in hospital, on 8 November 1974, two months before his 75th birthday.
-He had a successful surgery on the femoral and iliac arteries, but for some unknown reason death occurred within a couple of days after kidney failure and pulmonary edema.
-He was buried at the "Vostryakovskoe" Jewish cemetery in Moscow.
+Messing died in a hospital, on 8 November 1974, two months after his 75th birthday.
+He had successfully undergone surgery on the Femoral and External Iliac arteries, but afterward, for some unknown reason, developed kidney failure and pulmonary edema.
+He was buried at the Vostryakovskoje Jewish cemetery in Moscow.

-His life story depicts Wolf Messing: Who Saw through Time TV Mini Series (2009).
+His life story is depicted in the Russian television miniseries Wolf Messing: Who Saw through Time (2009).

 Appearances in fiction

 Wolf Messing is a major character in Steve Englehart's series of Max August novels, beginning with The Point Man in 1980, and continuing through The Long Man and The Plain Man.

 In the hit video strategy game, Command and Conquer: Red Alert 2 as well as its expansion, Yuri's Revenge, the main character of Yuri was heavily influenced in the likeness of Wolf Messing.